tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 4 - Root Locus Techniques and Design.md

 $$\theta_{a} = \frac{(2k+1)\pi }{\text{num of finite poles - num of finite zeroes}}$$
 where k is pm 0, 1, 2, 3...

+6. **Real axis breakaway and break in points** - The root locus breaks away from the real axis at a point where the gain is maximum and breaks into the real axis at a point where the gain is minimum ( x to inf )